 If you want to fancy up your lunch, get the fries.

 The usual fries at Pythian have freshly grated parmesan and a rosemary truffle aioli dipping sauce.
 If we do a vote for the best fries, then Frencheeze Fries will be on my shortlist.
 Jason King is the founder of Frencheeze, and many of the items on the menu are gluten-free!

 Like this post?
-Pin for later!
+Pin for Later!

 8. Ice Cream 504